From Oaxaca To ChiapasFrom Oaxaca To Chiapas Accommodation in ChiapasAccommodation in Chiapas Things To Do in ChiapasThings To Do in Chiapas

 Montebello Lakes and Chiflon Waterfalls:

-The first stop on this tour was the waterfalls at el Chiflon We were picked up at our hostal at 8am and arrived at the waterfalls at about 10.30.
-Once here we were given about 2 hours to do with as our little hearts desired… which of course for us was hike as far as possible and see the magnificent ‘vela de novia’ waterfall.
+The first stop on this tour was the waterfalls at El Chiflon We were picked up at our hostel at 8 a.m. and arrived at the waterfalls at about 10.30.
+Once here we were given about 2 hours to do as our little hearts desired… which of course for us was to hike as far as possible and see the magnificent ‘Vela de novia’ waterfall.
 STUNNING.
-This stop had a little something for everyone as there were hammocks, barbecues, zip lines, swimming etc… so dont feel like you have to walk, that’s just The Ungraceful Guide default!
+This stop had a little something for everyone as there were hammocks, barbecues, zip lines, swimming etc.… so don’t feel like you have to walk, that’s just The Ungraceful Guide default!

-After this we hit the Montebello Lakes, 5 lakes in total.
-All very beautiful, but by lake 3 we we’re kind of over them to be honest.
-We got 20 mins at each lake, and then there is a long drive between each lake.
-On a beautiful day I can see this being a slightly better part of the tour, unfortunately it was overcast, windy and cold when we were there which took the WOW factor out of it.
-Although, do indulge in the hot chocolate.
+After this, we hit the Montebello Lakes, 5 lakes in total.
+All very beautiful, but by Lake 3 we were kind of over them, to be honest.
+We got 20 mins at each lake, and then there was a long drive between each lake.
+On a beautiful day, I can see this being a slightly better part of the tour, Unfortunately, it was overcast, windy and cold when we were there which took the WOW factor out of it.
+However, do indulge in the hot chocolate.
 You can thank me later.

-After the lakes we stopped for lunch/dinner at a local restaurant.
-Dishes cost an average 100pesos each (no drinks included).
-Although it was great food (Guetemalan food) it was quite pricey by Mexican standards so if you are on a budget we reccommend you just bring a picnic.
+After the lakes, we stopped for lunch/dinner at a local restaurant.
+Dishes cost an average of 100 pesos each (no drinks included).
+Although it was great food (Guatemalan food) it was quite pricey by Mexican standards so if you are on a budget we recommend you just bring a picnic.

 El Mercado de Santo Domingo:

-Head to Santo Domingo market, off Calle Utilla and just lose yourself in the local artesania, textiles, souvenirs sights and smells!!
+Head to Santo Domingo market, off Calle Utila and just lose yourself in the local artesania, textiles, souvenirs, sights and smells!!

 San Juan Chamula: